Bessie Coleman and the women pilots history shouldn't forget

 Upon her return to the US she still faced discrimination and found work barnstorming, according the Chicago Defender newspaper.
 As a stunt pilot she dazzled crowds as she parachuted from planes and performed aerial tricks.
 The pioneering daredevil was given the nickname "Queen Bessie."

 She died at 34 in 1926 during a practice run with another pilot.
 About 10 minutes into the flight, as they were doing a dive, the engine stopped working and Coleman fell from the plane.
-While she never fulfilled her other dream to open a flight school for future black pilot, Coleman's imprint on aviation history lives on.
+While she never fulfilled her dream to open a flight school for future black pilots, Coleman's imprint on aviation history lives on.

 Aviators' stories still unfolding